Last updated:

-NORD gratefully acknowledges Carmen Bertoni, PhD, former Associate Professor, Department of Neurology, University of California Los Angeles; CEO NMD BioConsulting; Scientific Director, Neuromuscular Disease Foundation, for assistance in the preparation of this report.
+NORD gratefully acknowledges Gioconda Alyea, MD (FMG), MS, National Organization for Rare Disorders and Carmen Bertoni, PhD, former Associate Professor, Department of Neurology, University of California Los Angeles; CEO NMD BioConsulting; Scientific Director, Neuromuscular Disease Foundation, for assistance in the preparation of this report.

 Summary

-GNE myopathy, also known as HIBM, Nonaka myopathy, IBM2 and distal myopathy with rimmed vacuoles, is a genetic disorder that affects primarily the skeletal muscles (muscles that the body uses to perform daily physical activity).
-First signs of the disease appear between 20 and 40 years of age and affect males and females at the same rate.
-This condition is characterized by progressive muscle weakness which typically worsens over time, decreased grip strength and frequent loss of balance.
-1,2
+GNE myopathy, also known as HIBM, Nonaka myopathy, IBM2 and distal myopathy with rimmed vacuoles, is a genetic disorder that primarily affects the skeletal muscles (muscles that the body uses to perform daily physical activity).
+The first signs of the disease appear between 20 and 40 years of age and affect males and females at the same rate.
+This condition is characterized by progressive muscle weakness which typically worsens over time, decreased grip strength and frequent loss of balance.1,2

-GNE myopathy is caused by changes (mutations) in the GNE gene, which encodes for an enzyme known as glucosamine (UDP-N-acetyl)-2-epimerase/N-acetylmannosamine kinase.
-The enzyme is responsible for the production of sialic acid (SA), a sugar required by all cells including muscle to produce energy as well as an important component of cell membranes.
+GNE myopathy is caused by changes (variants) in the GNE gene which encodes for an enzyme known as glucosamine (UDP-N-acetyl)-2-epimerase/N-acetylmannosamine kinase.
+The enzyme is responsible for the production of sialic acid (SA), a sugar required by all cells including muscle to produce energy.
+It is also an important part of cell membranes.
 The condition is inherited in an autosomal recessive manner.3

 Introduction